Small Exercise as a way to Practice

 How long do I have access to this course?

-You have access to this course as long as the instructor is able to keep teaching and the school is open, unless otherwise notified on the individual courses offered.
+You have access to these courses as long as the instructor is able to keep the teaching and school site open.
+Unless otherwise notified on the individual courses offered.
+It's good to keep your emails open for the instructor to contact you if anything comes up.
+"Don't let your course expire on the shelf"

-This course is for anyone willing to learn more about design and composition.
-Be it for a beginner or more advance it works well for both
+This courses are for anyone willing to learn more about design, composition, collage and mixed media.
+Be it for a beginner or more advanced it works well for all.

 Videos-Do I need high speed internet for this course?